ToniaMera/GraphEnc/README.md

 # How to use the model to make predictions
 ## 1. Prepare your data:

-The preparation of data is easy since it only requires to steps.
+The preparation of data only requires to steps.
 First create the matrix for molecular descriptors as:

 ```python
 MD = mol_descriptors(smiles).oned()
 ```

-Next create the graph data:
+... and next create the graph data:

 ```python
 GraphData = ToGraph(smiles = smiles, MD = MD).process()